keboola/developers-docs/extend/docker/quick-start.md

 {% endhighlight %}

-As mentioned above, this script reads a CSV file, takes a column named _number_, multiplies its value by 2 and adds the new values as a new column.
+As mentioned above, this script reads a CSV file, takes a column named _number_, multiplies its values by 2 and adds the new values as a new column.
 We take care to properly find the column index (`$numberIndex`), as it is not safe to rely on the order of columns.
 Finally, the result is written to another CSV file.
 Note that we open both the input and output files simultaneously; as soon as a row is processed, it is immediately written to _destination.csv_.
 This approach keeps only a single row of data in the memory and is generally very efficient.
-It is not required to implement the processing in this way, but keep in mind that data files incoming from KBC can by quite large (i.e. Gigabytes).
+There is no requirement to implement the processing in this way, but keep in mind that data files coming from KBC can by quite large (i.e. Gigabytes).

 You can test the code with a [sample table](/extend/source.csv):